magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 {{ site.data.var.ee }} 2.4.4 introduces support for PHP 8.1.
 Core Composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.

 {:.bs-callout-info}
-Quarterly releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.4 contains  backward-incompatible changes.
+Releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.4 contains  backward-incompatible changes.
 To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
 (Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
 Not all releases introduce major BICs.)

 ## {{ site.data.var.ee }} Beta program